 Perhaps the new information or the knowledge gained from nursing self-reflection brings peace.
 Maybe a sense of empowerment is derived from a release of self or others from responsibility or guilt with the new information.
 In any event, this is a time if ever there was, for a new perspective among our nation’s beleaguered band of nurses.
 I propose that the new perspective be one that inspires hope and a new outlook for the future.
 However, I pray that whatever new perspective and path is gained, it does not lead anywhere outside of nursing.
 There is hope for a brighter future within nursing.

-With that introduction, I would like to share with you a personal, goal-directed mission statement, using a series of “P” words, which I developed during my life’s work in nursing academia, something I call “Ruth’s P’s:
+Creating a nursing mission statement is one of most important things you can do for yourself and your career.
+A nursing mission statement declares the values and goals of your career.
+I would like to share with you my personal, goal-directed mission statement, using a series of “P” words, which I developed during my life’s work in nursing academia, something I call “Ruth’s P’s:

 “I inspire and facilitate others to find their Purpose, Passion, and Plan, and then Prepare → Progressive Power, Production, Perseverance, Profit, and Promotion, in Pursuit of one’s Potential on one’s Personal Path”.

 I keep this on my desk as a reminder.
 It brings me inspiration and daily hope – a reminder that what I do, with all my heart as unto the Lord, is to build nurses who carry light to our dark world, nurses who bring a rare human light in the midst of suffering and even hopeless situations.

 As I reflect on this, I wonder if my personal P’s can assist you in gaining a new perspective, and even lead you to hope for a better career in nursing.
 Stop for a moment and self-reflect.
 What is it you need to gain inspiration and hope for a better future for yourself in nursing?
 I will ask that question again at the end of this writing – along with another thought-provoking question.